 If you have any other amazing ways to suss out the best fuel prices, please leave a comment or shoot me an email with your suggestions, thank you!

-If your smartphone or tablet is lost or stolen, you should know how to locate it.
-Android and Apple devices have tracking tools, built-in to their accounts and devices, and they are free for all to use.
+If you lose your smartphone or tablet, don’t give up hope.
+That goes for stolen devices, too.
+You may be able to locate your device!
+Android and Apple devices offer tracking tools, built-in to their accounts and devices, and they are free for all to use.

 On a computer, open your browser and use the appropriate website for your type of phone: